Diabetic foot problems: Treatment

 • Amputation

 How quickly a wound heals due to treatment mainly depends on how big and deep the wound is, where it is, and how consistently pressure is relieved.
-If there's a blood flow problem, it has to be fixed with surgery.
+If there's a blood flow problem, it should be fixed with surgery.
 Small wounds can heal within a few weeks.
 Bigger wounds may take months to heal.

 There is a rare kind of diabetic foot known as Charcot foot (neuroarthropathy), which leads to broken bones and deformations.
 The treatment here involves completely immobilizing the foot (keeping it still) to stabilize it and prevent further bone damage.
 A plaster cast or a knee-high brace is worn for several months.
 Special custom orthopedic shoes are worn afterwards to prevent any further damage.